flowroute/flowroute-numbers-ruby/README.md

 * 	[`search()`](#searchno)

+Run the following from the **flowroute-numbers-ruby** directory in a terminal window to call the Controller methods:

+	ruby purchase.rb

 #### `list_available_np_as(limit)`<a name=listnpa></a>

-The `list_available_np_as` method allows you to retrieve a list of every NPA (area code) available in Flowroute's phone number inventory.
+The `list_available_np_as` method retrieves a list of every NPA (area code) available in Flowroute's phone number inventory.

 #####Usage

-Add the following lines to your file:
+Add the following lines to your Ruby file:

 	#List Available NPAs
 	response = pnc.list_available_np_as(limit:nil)